Résistancialisme: Communists and Gaullists

 The Carrefour Marcadet metro station was renamed Guy Môquet in 1946, when the Rue Balagny was renamed in honour of a symbol of the French Resistance, Guy Môquet, who was killed at the age of seventeen.

 The Communists were the quickest to present themselves as the inheritors of the Liberation.
 Dubbing themselves the "party of the 75,000 martyrs", whereas about 35,000 French in total, and not all communists, were executed.
 The communists "probably lost only a few thousand men to German firing squads", but the figure of 75 000 became an accepted truth and contributed to the legacy of the resistance remaining central to the Party's identity.
 Right after the Liberation, several ceremonies were held honoring fallen communists and eighteen squares and streets in Paris were almost immediately renamed after communist martyrs.

 The Gaullist party was also keen to take ownership of the legacy of the resistance.
 The official discourse was that, apart from a few traitors, France had supported the French Résistance and France had liberated itself alone.
 The central power invested time and energy to make the occupation look like a dark parenthesis, insisting on the idea that the Vichy regime did not represent France.
-Among these efforts were for example the Ordinance of 9 August 1944, which rendered all the legislation enacted since 16 June 1940 null and void, the renaming of the avenue Maréchal Pétain in avenue Dr Louis Mallet who had been a French Résistant, or the refusal to proclaim the restoration of the Republic on August 24 at the Hôtel de Ville as it implied that it had for a moment ceased to exist.
+Among these efforts were for example the Ordinance of 9 August 1944, which rendered all the legislation enacted since 16 June 1940 null and void, the renaming of the avenue Maréchal Pétain to the avenue Dr Louis Mallet, who had been a French Résistant, or the refusal to proclaim the restoration of the Republic on August 24 at the Hôtel de Ville as it implied that it had for a moment ceased to exist.
 The goal was to separate the image of France from the one of Vichy.
 Traces of the construction of that myth can be found in the de Gaulle's speeches during the Liberation and at the end of the war.
 For instance, during his first speech on a liberated French territory on 14 June 1944, de Gaulle assured the inhabitants of Bayeux to "continue the struggle today, as you have not ceased to do since June 1940".
 When he returned to power as a result of the political crisis of 1958, de Gaulle reinforced the mythology of the Resistance, notably though the pantheonization ceremony of Jean Moulin.

 While both factions shared differences with each other, there was consensus between both on that "the Resistance had represented the real France and incarnated the true feelings of the French people throughout the Occupation".
 This helped foster and spread the myth of a highly-resistant France during the Occupation period.